 What Foods Are Bad For Turtles In Pond?

-Even though we’ve discussed what you may feed your turtle, there are certain items in your home that should remain strictly private.
+Even though we’ve discussed what you may feed your turtle, certain items in your home should remain strictly private.

 1. Fried Foods

 Fried meals include a lot of oil and fat, both of which are harmful to your turtle.
-These things are not only indigestible for them, but they will also have a detrimental effect on their health.
+These ingredients are not only indigestible for them but also detrimental to their health.

 2. Items Derived from Dairy